 After researching different publishing options, Naqvi and his team found that they would be able to best fulfill their needs and objectives by publishing on their own using Scholastica software.
 Naqvi said Scholastica has given them a solid system for soliciting and quickly reviewing manuscripts. “[Scholastica] is easy to navigate, both for the editors and the authors.
 Manuscript workflow is self-explanatory and convenient to manage.”

 Additionally, Scholastica has helped JBBA’s editors publish professional articles and issues and reach a wide audience without technical struggles, by providing an easy-to-edit website template that includes indexing support and machine-readable metadata.
-“For instance, all articles published via Scholastica are automatically indexed in Google Scholar,” said Naqvi.
+“For instance, all of the articles we’ve published via Scholastica have been indexed in Google Scholar,” said Naqvi.
 “There is an option to allocate a unique Digital Object Identifier for every article and XML metadata is automatically generated for each published manuscript.”
 The indexing and metadata features that Scholastica offers enable JBBA to publish search engine optimized articles with ease.
 Naqvi said he looks forward to future Scholastica improvements and believes the software is becoming “a state-of-the art one stop portal for the benefit of the wider scholarly community.”

 Since the beginning, The British Blockchain Association intended for JBBA to be a fully OA journal.
 Operating via an academic-led publishing model from the start meant they did not have to contend with publisher-imposed access limitations.
 The journal team also has full knowledge of and control over all production costs and article processing fees, so they can provide waivers as they see appropriate and keep costs low.
 “When you are working with a big publisher, you live a lot by what their rules are,” said Naqvi.
 “They dictate most of the terms and conditions.”
 Naqvi said he and his team wanted to have control over how the journal was run and felt that retaining ownership of it was essential.